-If you can, you’ll want to determine when the make and model was first manufactured.
-Older models can be less energy efficient and will often lack convenient features availabke in new equipment.
+If you can, you’ll want to confirm when the make and model was first manufactured.
+Older models may be less energy efficient and will often lack useful features found in new equipment.
 This should be fairly easy to find, but it’s also only half the information you want.
-You should also do your best to find out when the system was installed.
+You should also do your best to find out when the equipment was installed.

 What service company installed it?

-This might not always be easy to find out, but the previous homeowner may have scheduled a tune up or maintenance visit before putting the house up for sale.
+This isn’t always be easy to verify, but the previous homeowner might have scheduled a tune-up or maintenance visit before putting the house on the market.
 When this is the same service company that installed it, you can get an idea about the level of service the HVAC equipment has received so far.

 Has it received any routine maintenance?